pascallaliberte/sharpen.page/_posts/2020-05-29-funnels-explain-minority-purchase-scenarios.md

 With those insights, you'll be itching to go back to modelling, back to analytics.
 This time, you'll come back with a new dose of reality.

 Stay Sharp!

-_P.S.
-Want to see what it's like to be interviewed for a purchase story interview?
-I'm on the lookout for [recent purchasers to interview](/your-purchase-story) for the blog._